 I often spend my free time learning languages.
 Currently, I speak five.
 In decreasing order of fluency these are: Hungarian, English, German, Japanese, and Russian.

 I like playing volleyball and I am currently the treasurer of the Edinburgh University Volleyball Club.
 My favourite position to play is the setter.
 I also enjoy walking with people among the stark landscapes of the Scottish Highlands and taking some breath-taking photos while enduring harsh weather.

 Occasionally, I sit down to practise the piano.
-At the moment, I am working through the first movement of Schubert’s piano sonata in B-flat major (D 960).
-Currently, I am reading Dune by Frank Herbert.
+At the moment, I am working through the second movement of Schubert’s piano sonata in B-flat major (D 960).
+Currently, I am reading The Player of Games by Iain Banks.
 A list of books I have read since I have begun keeping records is here.